 Fashion in the 1980s

 Jeans became a staple in every wardrobe.
-Women of the 80s wore tailored suit with wide padded shoulders to office.
+Women of the 80s wore tailored suits with wide padded shoulders to the office.

 Fitness was big during this period.
 Sports brands like Nike, Reebok, Adidas came up with athletic clothes and were very popular.
 Fashionable sportswear with tracksuits, training shoes, leggings and lycra / stretch body-hugging clothes became popular.